SpecialistLinuxTraining/linux-debug-training/README.md

 Acquiring these debugging skills is no easy feat.
 It demands not only technical expertise but also hands-on experience with the tools and processes that define the Linux ecosystem.
 And that's where this course steps in.

-This course brings together all the essential material in one place, simplifying the complex and equipping you with the skills you need to excel.
-You'll master tools like GDB, learn to analyze core dumps, and understand how to debug segmentation faults and shared libraries.
-Whether you're troubleshooting a single device or an entire system, these skills will set you apart.
+This course brings together all the essential material in one place, simplifying the complex debugging challenges and equipping you with the skills you need to excel.

-By the end of this journey, you'll be prepared to tackle the toughest debugging challenges in the Linux world, contributing to the technologies that shape our lives.
-Ready to dive in?

-Join the course today!
-Access it via this link: https://www.udemy.com/course/linux-debug-training-part-1/?referralCode=6534D858AEF9555AB23F

 ## Course Description